Wine detail

 Cabernet Sauvignon

 Medium-deep ruby with a slowly receding rim.
 The nose is creamy and concentrated: cassis, caramel, juniper, pomegranate, and blueberry on the front, with the distinctive American-oak signature (sweet vanilla, dill, coconut) framing the fruit.
 On the palate, the wine is silky and vibrant: agile tannins that have polished cleanly, balanced acidity, and a long mid-palate carrying raspberry, cherry cream, and creme de cassis.
+The 2018 warm growing season brought ripe, generous fruit while retaining the varietal elegance that defines the Silver Oak house style.
 The finish is long, soft, and notably sweet without being heavy.
 A Cabernet built for immediate generosity and table use rather than contemplation.

 2018 in Alexander Valley delivered a quality_tier rating of great from Wine Spectator, alongside the broader Sonoma classification.
 Wider Sonoma County saw nearly perfect conditions, though crop sizes ran heavy.
 The Silver Oak 2018 Alexander Valley specifically earned 94 points from Wine Spectator for a creamy yet concentrated profile that captured the warm, generous side of the vintage while retaining structure.
 Best through 2044 by Silver Oak's own estimate, though the wine's polished American-oak style points more clearly to its peak window now and the broader Cabernet drinking arc that defines the house style.